damianhakert/damianhakert.github.io/source/_posts/2016-03-29-using-omnibus-gitlab-to-ship-gitlab.md

 [hate](https://twitter.com/phessler/status/672747920635109376)
 [them](https://twitter.com/jiphex/status/672746104103051265).

-Let's take a look at some of the advantages and the disadvantages of the omnibus-gitlab package.
+Let's take a look at what kind of decisions we need make on every release of GitLab and how omnibus-gitlab package fits into this process.

 <!--more-->